 - preparing a version of the site for mobile devices

-- gathering links from other websites (buying links, article publishing, website directories, cooperation with other sites, word-of-mouth marketing)
+- gathering links from other websites (article publishing, website directories, cooperation with other sites, word-of-mouth marketing)

 That's only the beginning of a long list of SEO activities.
 More detailed information for every step shall be described in other articles in this series.